HoneyHoneyTeam/ESP32-Marauder-Double-Barrel-5G/README.md

 <details>
 <summary> Click the Triangle for more details</summary>

-> [!NOTE]
-> Based on our testing (18.June.2025), Bruce firmware can be load into the standalone section of Double Barrel / Double Barrel 5G. but it is still a bit buggy, and not 100% of Bruce funcationality is fully supported

-**Notes: Based on our testing (18.June.2025), Bruce firmware can be load into the standalone section of Double Barrel / Double Barrel 5G. but it is still a bit buggy, and not 100% of Bruce funcationality is fully supported**
+**Notes: Based on our testing (18.June.2025), Bruce firmware can be load into the standalone section of Double Barrel / Double Barrel 5G. but it is still a bit buggy, and not 100% of Bruce funcationality is fully supported, which is understandable**

 1. [An ESP32 programmer](https://github.com/HoneyHoneyTeam/ESP-Programmer-for-Slim-Jim-Double-Barrel-Double-Barrel-5G) is included in the package.
 Connecting the programmer to the GPIO port located in the lower-right corner of the device, as shown in the following picture.